CAprogs/off_explorer/README.md

 # License

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

 # Contributing